lambdaisland/kaocha/doc/09_extending.md

 :foo-test/end-suite     :kaocha/end-suite
 ```

-Some notable parent types to inherit from
+Some notable parent types to inherit from:

 - `:kaocha/known-key` all events we emit should eventually inherit from
   known-key.
 Any event we receive that is not a known-key will be propagated to